Faysalstat/bs-assessment-project/README.md

 User Service is a microservice Proof of Concept (POC) developed using Spring Boot, Kafka, MySQL database, and Redis.

 ## Installation Guide

-1. Open up your terminal from the root folder.
+Open up your terminal from the root folder.

+### Create Docker Image for API-GATEWAY
-2. Navigate to the Standalone folder using the command `cd standalone`.
+1. Navigate to the api-gateway folder using the command:
-3. Run the Kafka Broker Docker file by executing the command:
     ```
-    docker-compose -f kafka-docker-locale.yml up -d
+    cd service/api-gateway
     ```
-4. Start the database by running:
+3. Build the application using Maven:
     ```
-    docker-compose -f local-db-docker.yml up -d
+    mvn clean install
     ```
-5. Open your preferred database management system and create a database named "social_media_db".
-6. Launch the Redis Server with the command:
+4. Finally, build the Docker image with the following command:
     ```
-    docker-compose -f redis-docker-compose.yml up -d
+    docker build -t api-gateway .
     ```
+### Create Docker Image for Discovery-Service
-7. Navigate to the user-service folder using the command:
+1. Navigate to the discovery-server folder using the command:
     ```
+    cd service/discovery-server
+    ```
+3. Build the application using Maven:
+    ```
+    mvn clean install
+    ```
+4. Finally, build the Docker image with the following command:
+    ```
+    docker build -t discovery-service .
+    ```
+### Create Docker Image for User-service

+1. Navigate to the user-service folder using the command:
+    ```
     cd service/user-service
     ```

+2. Navigate to the user-service folder using the command:
+    ```
+    cd service/user-service
+    ```
-8. Build the application using Maven:
+3. Build the application using Maven:
     ```
     mvn clean install
     ```